-According to Boston College’s Rockmann and Pratt, the convenience of telecommunication might be weighed down due to its effect on the workplace environment.
+According to Boston College’s Rockmann and Pratt, the convenience of telecommunication might be lessened due to its effect on the workplace environment.

-One further drawback to the telecommunication trend, according to The New York Times, is its effect on teamwork.
-A lack of physical presence among group members might lead to miscommunication, lack of communication, and uneven workloads.
+An additional drawback to the telecommunication trend, according to The New York Times, is its effect on teamwork.
+A lack of physical presence among group members might lead to lack of communication, miscommunication, and uneven workloads.

-But work from home has its obvious perks, too, the top and obvious reason for many being more time with family and better work/life balance.
-Eliminating a stressful commute, particularly in high-traffic urban areas, is another significant reason some choose to pursue a work from home option.
+But working from home has its obvious perks, too.
+The top reason for many being more time with family and better work/life balance.
+Eliminating a stressful commute, particularly in high-traffic urban areas, is another significant reason some choose to pursue options for working at home.

-Before deciding whether to offer telecommunication as a benefit to any or all employees, management must consider the effects on the individual, the group, and the entire workplace environment.
+Before deciding whether to offer telecommunication as a benefit to any or all employees, management must consider the effects on the individual, group, and entire workplace environment.

-Flex hours, in which the individual has the option to work from home one or two days a week, is gaining popularity in many industries and may offer a balanced solution for employees and employers.
+Flex hours, in which the individual has the option of working at home one or two days a week, is gaining popularity in many industries.
+For those unsure of the outcome of remote work, this offers a balanced solution for employees and employers.

 Found this article helpful?
 We've got more insightful advice on our blog.
 Frequent posts, always relevant to the world of business.